PixiJS is an open-source JavaScript library for real-time 2D rendering that uses WebGL to deliver high performance in web and mobile applications.

 Complete Example

-Let’s look at a simple but complete example of how to use Pixi.
-Combining what we’ve seen before, we have the following code:
+Let’s see a simple, but complete, example of how to use Pixi.
+Putting together what we’ve seen before, we have the following code.

 // Create a PixiJS application.